studiowebux/yat-vault/README.md

 It opens `vi` to let you update your configuration, once you save the file, it automatically encrypt the new values.

 > As of V0.0.0, it doesn't refresh/encrypt everything if you change the key pair.
-> So DON'T change the key pair.
+> DON'T change the key pair.
 You will get a weird behaviour.

 ---